dvargas92495/terraform-aws-serverless-backend/README.md

 - `paths` are the list of path methods that your api supports.
 - `api_name` is name given to the api.
 - `tags` tags to add on to lambdas and api gateway
+- `domain` the domain to map the api to.

 ## Output